Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/Multimedia/Class VideoStreamOverlay.rst

 NA

-.. note :: “VideoStreamOverlay.h” must be included to use the class function.
+.. note :: "VideoStreamOverlay.h" must be included to use the class function.

 **VideoStreamOverlay::endChannel**
 ----------------------------------